matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/vyper.md

 #### Combined JSON

-The Hardhat plugin uses the combined JSON I/O mode, which is passed down to the `vyper` compiler child process.
+The Hardhat plugin uses the combined JSON I/O mode, which is passed to the `vyper` compiler child process.

 Additional zkEVM data is inserted into the output combined JSON by `zksolc`: